-Each player was mounted suitably from the 80 impeccably looked after horses at the club and they had the chance to stick and ball and practice to make sure everyone was happy with their mounts.
+Each player was mounted suitably from the 80 impeccably-looked after horses at the club and they had the chance to stick and ball and practice to make sure everyone was happy with their mounts.

 As a result of evenly matched teams and good horses, all the games out on the carpet-like field were very close.
-The biggest score line gap was the 7-4 goal win by the women in the Battle of the Sexes which took place the day before the main Ladies International started.
-The men’s team totalled a 6 goal line up while the ladies were given a 2 goal head start as a 3 goal team.
+The biggest scoreline gap was the 7-4 goal win by the women in the Battle of the Sexes which took place the day before the main Ladies’ International started.
+The men’s team totalled a 6-goal line up, while the ladies were given a 2-goal headstart as a 3-goal team.
 The women kept the pressure on from the start and this was enough to keep the guys from scoring too many goals and resulted in their significant victory.

-The resort was a delightful place to relax between games with delicious food, the option to take a Thai massage to ease away any aches and pains and idyllic surroundings to explore.
-Guests staying at Polo Escape have the opportunity to take trail rides through the rubber and coconut plantations, rides on the beach, boat trips to local islands or simply lounge beside the pool that overlooks the polo field.
+The resort was a delightful place to relax between games, with delicious food, the option to take a Thai massage to ease away any aches and pains, and idyllic surroundings to explore.
+Guests staying at Polo Escape have the opportunity to take trail rides through the rubber and coconut plantations, rides on the beach, boat trips to local islands, or simply lounge beside the pool that overlooks the Polo field.

-Having travelled to many polo destinations worldwide, Polo Escape is still one of the most unique polo resorts I have come across that is hard to rival anywhere else in the world.
+Having traveled to many polo destinations worldwide, Polo Escape is still one of the most unique polo resorts I have come across that is hard to rival anywhere else in the world.
 All the guests have taken away fond memories of a good level, competitive, well-run women’s polo tournament.